-Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding issue.
+Staff and volunteers must follow the procedures set out below in the event of a safeguarding issue.

-Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".
+Please note - in this and subsequent sections, you should take any reference to the DSL to mean 'the DSL (or deputy DSL)'.

 7.1 If a child is suffering or likely to suffer harm, or in immediate danger